nubango/nubango/README.md

 - 🎮 I'm a Video Game Developer from Spain

-- 🤡 This repository was created at the university and obviusly I have embarrassing private projects
+- 🤡 This repository was created at the university and obviously I have embarrassing private projects

 - 🎩 One of my favourite videogame sagas of all time is Professor Layton